Created out of the drive shaft of an RAF Tornado Panavia RB199 Rolls Royce engine shaft is this superb unique pen holder.

 To see our new ranges of silver from Sheffield and other places click on the links above.

 For unique gifts have a look at epoch.gifts.
-Future icons suitable for meaningful wedding presents, christenings, christmas or any special event where it is important that a long lasting quality gift is given.
+Future icons suitable for meaningful wedding presents, christenings, Christmas or any special event where it is important that a long lasting quality gift is given.

 This is the Concorde keyring.
 A superb piece of metal in complex shapes and each of which is different.
-Rather than producing a convential keyring we have tried to preserve an image of what the Concorde stands for in the keyring.
-Its not a convential keyring but rather a piece of metal art which can be used as a keyring.
+Rather than producing a conventional keyring we have tried to preserve an image of what the Concorde stands for in the keyring.
+Its not a conventional keyring but rather a piece of metal art which can be used as a keyring.
 Click on the image above to see it.
 A fine piece of historic Concorde metal utilised as a keyring rather than a keyring made out of Concorde metal.